 Keith and I had heard several times what a bummer it was that we missed Strawberry Days in Pleasant Grove.
 We were determined to attend this summer.
 Strawberry Days was established in 1921 and the rodeo is the longest continually running rodeo in Utah!
-The fun filled week includes so many activities throughout the days and evenings.
+The fun-filled week includes so many activities throughout the days and evenings.
 Along with the rodeo, there is a carnival, a parade, concerts, contests, pancake breakfast, tours, etc.

 Timpanogos Cave National Monument is located 6 miles from our house and we had not visited it yet!
 The tours are available May-September and tickets are limited per day.
 We had missed out on this the two summers prior so it was a must for us.
 Hiking 1.5 miles to the cave entrance and gaining almost 1000 feet is not super easy, but totally worth the hike.
-Keith and I thought the cave tour was very informational and surreal to think it’s in the mountain just above our house.
-The view of the canyon and valley during the hike were also exceptional.
+Keith and I thought the cave tour was very informational and surreal to think it was in the mountain just above our house.
+The view of the canyon and valley during the hike was also exceptional.

-Keith and I wanted to take a road trip to Wendover. . . but we wanted to take the long way and drive the Transcontinental Railroad Backcountry Byway on the way out and drive the Pony Express Trail backroad on the way home.
+Keith and I wanted to take a road trip to Wendover... but we wanted to take "the long way" and drive the Transcontinental Railroad Backcountry Byway on the way out and drive the Pony Express Trail backroad on the way home.
 There were lots of unique sites along the way!

 Wendover is located along the Utah - Nevada border.
 Gambling is illegal in Utah, so as soon as you cross into Nevada there is a small strip of casinos.
 Keith and I are not big gamblers, but we wanted to see the casinos and found there was so much more to explore in Wendover.